Almighty-Finger/CFV_Pack_Sim/README.md

 All list for OG is done expect for PR and Special sets

-Images uploaded till: BT12/EB02/GBT01 all OG TD / GTD01-03
+Images uploaded till: Everything that exist in the sim

 REMINDER: Because this website does not have cloud save...please use the save function(top right) to save your collection